Funding a Cook Islands Trust

 The most consequential funding errors tend to involve timing, documentation, and coordination rather than the mechanics of any individual transfer.
 Waiting too long to begin the funding process, failing to prepare source of funds documentation in advance, or neglecting to confirm that the trustee’s accounts are open before initiating transfers are all avoidable problems that create unnecessary delays and risk.

-Coordinating with Your Advisory Team
+Coordinating the Advisory Team

 Clear communication among these parties prevents gaps where steps are assumed to be someone else’s responsibility.
 A shared funding timeline that identifies each step, the responsible party, and the expected duration keeps the process moving efficiently.